salvadormik9/ds4eeb_datavis1/README.md

 ## Mastering Color Choice

 After this activity, you will have better tools to pick appropriate colors for your figures to better communicate your science!
-In mastering color choice, you will be able to:
-* Read specified colors using the ggplot2 R package
-* Use pre-defined color palettes successfully with the RColorBrewer and ggsci packages
-* Identify and apply palettes that are more accessible and colorblind friendly

 Example of poor color choice: